Kirsten Bodley, Chief Executive Officer, WES

 Mentoring is certainly not a new phenomenon and many larger companies have established schemes to help new members of staff settle in.
 However, there are countless opportunities within STEM industries and Bodley believes that women can benefit from the impartial advice and guidance offered by external mentors too.

-Another key problem is that women can’t see themselves represented within STEM industries and are therefore discouraged from entering the profession in the first place.
-This issue could be addressed by providing mentors even before individuals join the career ladder.
+Another key problem is that women don’t currently see themselves represented within STEM industries.
+This means they are discouraged from entering the profession in the first place.
+The issue could be addressed by providing mentors even before individuals join the career ladder.
 “There is a lot to be said for providing university students with mentors who have just started in the industry and can welcome them in,” says Bodley.

 Role models are vital

 It’s hard to refute the benefits of mentoring, but it remains difficult to fulfil requests simply due to the lack of role models within the industry.
-Bodley wants to see this issue addressed by encouraging a more creative approach to mentoring that sees women at different stages of their career stepping up to support others.
+Bodley wants to see this issue addressed by encouraging a more creative approach to mentoring.
+This could see women at different stages of their career stepping up to support others.

 “You don’t have to hold a senior position to be a mentor, and distance shouldn’t stand in the way either.
 There are some very successful mentee relationships that take place using phone, email and Skype,” continues Bodley.
 “The most important thing is that it’s a non-judgemental relationship, focused on helping the mentee to achieve their goals.”